apache/spark/CONTRIBUTING.md

-Note that while most of the tests are typical "unit" tests that do not require external components, there are a number of tests that are more of "integration" ot even "system" tests (depending on the convention you use).
+Note that while most of the tests are typical "unit" tests that do not require external components, there are a number of tests that are more of "integration" or even "system" tests (depending on the convention you use).
 Those tests interact with external components.
 For those tests you need to run complete Docker Compose - base environment below.

 # Integration test development environment

-This is environment that is used during CI builds on Travis CI.
+This is the environment that is used during CI builds on Travis CI.
 We have scripts to reproduce the Travis environment and you can enter the environment and run it locally.

 The scripts used by Travis CI run also image builds which make the images contain all the sources.
 You can